The Mirror & the Light

-The Mirror & The Light is a historical novel by the English writer Hilary Mantel.
-Following Wolf Hall (2009) and Bring Up the Bodies (2012), it is the final instalment in her trilogy charting the rise and fall of Thomas Cromwell, minister in the court of King Henry VIII, covering the last four years of his life, from 1536 until his death by execution in 1540.
+The Mirror & the Light is a 2020 historical novel by English writer Hilary Mantel and the final novel published in her lifetime, appearing two and a half years before her death.
+Following Wolf Hall (2009) and Bring Up the Bodies (2012), it is the final installment in her trilogy charting the rise and fall of Thomas Cromwell, minister in the court of King Henry VIII.
+It covers the last four years of his life, from 1536 until his death by execution in 1540.

-Mantel's twelfth novel, her first in almost eight years, The Mirror & The Light was published in March 2020 to widespread critical acclaim, and enjoyed brisk sales.
-In December 2020, Emily Temple of Literary Hub reported that the novel had made 13 lists of the best books of 2020.
-It won the 2021 Walter Scott Prize for historical fiction.
-It is the final novel published in Mantel's lifetime.
+Mantel's twelfth novel, her first in almost eight years, The Mirror & the Light enjoyed widespread critical acclaim and brisk sales upon its release.
+Emily Temple of Literary Hub reported that the novel had featured on thirteen lists of the best books of 2020.
+It was shortlisted for the 2020 Women's Prize for Fiction and won the 2021 Walter Scott Prize for historical fiction.
+Filming of a BBC television adaptation was completed in early 2024, and it was broadcast in the autumn of 2024.

 Plot

-The Mirror & The Light covers the period following the death of Anne Boleyn in 1536.
+The Mirror & the Light covers the period following the death of Anne Boleyn in 1536.
 It describes Cromwell's ascent to the pinnacle of his riches and power, followed by his fall from royal favour and his public execution at Tower Hill in 1540.

 Publication

 Though Mantel had originally hoped to publish the book in 2018, it did not appear until March 2020.
-Mantel dismissed speculation the novel had been delayed due to writer's block, distractions caused by stage and screen adaptations of her previous novels, or because she couldn't bring herself to write Cromwell's execution scene.
+Mantel dismissed speculation that the novel had been delayed due to writer's block, distractions caused by stage and screen adaptations of her previous novels, or because she could not bring herself to write Cromwell's execution scene.
 Saying the project had simply been difficult, Mantel added, "But that’s not an explanation that has any news value, so people are looking for a dramatic story of the whole process breaking down."

-When it was published in the UK on 5 March 2020, bookstores opened at midnight to sell the title.
+When it was published with Fourth Estate in the UK on 5 March 2020, bookstores opened at midnight to sell the title.
 Initial UK sales were brisk, with over 95,000 copies sold in the first three days.
 Henry Holt and Company published the US edition five days later, on 10 March 2020.